EthanTreg/PyTorch-Network-Loader/README.md

   - `mode`: string = 'max', whether to use max pooling ('max') or average pooling ('average')

 **Recurrent layers**
-- `recurrent`: Recurrent layer with ELU:
+- `recurrent`: Recurrent layer with ELU
   - `dropout_prob`: float = -1, dropout probability, if < 0, `dropout_prob` from `net` is used,
     requires `layers` > 1
   - `batch_norm`: boolean = False, if batch normalisation should be used